stanford-cocolab/cocolab.stanford.edu/00-index.md

 Please use the links at the top to navigate.

+*
 ### News

+* Congratulations to Greg Scontras on accepting a tenure-track position at UC Irvine.

 * We held a CoCoLab hackathon!
 Here are the [results]({{site.url}}{{site.baseurl}}/hackathon.html).